emad-hussain/Data-Science-Projects/README.md

-# Portfolio
+# Data Science Projects
 Hi there!
 I'm Emad.
-This is my Project Portfolio, here you can find my personal projects that I have worked on for my learning.
+This is my Data Science Project Portfolio, here you can find my personal projects that I have worked on for my learning.